 Want to see how beer is brewed and then sample it?
 Then check out Coppertail Brewing Co. which produces four core beers and a number of special releases.

 Tours are offered Thursday through Sunday for $7 including a beer to drink while touring, samples, and a souvenir pint glass.

 The tasting room is family-friendly and they also offer tasty pub fare.

 At this point, you could head back to the River Walk or check out a sporting event.

-You can watch the Tampa Bay Lightning play hockey at the Amalie Arena, the Ray’s play a stand-up game of baseball at Tropicana Field or Buccaneers play an exciting game of football at the Raymond James Stadium.
+You can watch the Tampa Bay Lightning play hockey at the Amalie Arena, the Tampa Bay Rays play a stand-up game of baseball at Tropicana Field, or the Tampa Bay Buccaneers play an exciting game of football at the Raymond James Stadium.